 format fs=ntfs quick

-Format cannot run as the volume is in use by another process.
-Format may run if this volume is dismounted first.
+2. The format cannot run as another process uses the volume.
+The Format might run if you dismount the volume first.
 ALL OPENED HANDLES TO THIS VOLUME WOULD THEN BE INVALID.
 Would you like to force a dismount on this volume?”
 Yes/No

-- Afterwards, choose Yes in it and hit Enter key.
+3. Afterwards, choose Yes in it and hit the Enter key.diskpart successfully formatted the volume

-- This will format your flash drive or SD Card and the Windows was unable to complete the format error message will be removed.
+4. This will format your flash drive or SD Card, and if Windows cannot complete the format, the error message will be removed.

 Use Third-Party Software to Format the Flash Drive

-There are several third-party software that can help you to remove the Windows was unable to complete the format error.
-So if you are not able to format the drive using File Explorer, you can use software like EaseUS Partition Master Free or AOMEI Partition Assistant.
-Both of them are available for free & you can format your USB flash drive with this by right-clicking on listed storage devices in their window and then chose Format Partition.
+Several third-party software can help you remove the Windows unable to complete the format error. third partySo, if you cannot format the drive using File Explorer, you can use software like EaseUS Partition Master Free or AOMEI Partition Assistant.
+Both are available for free & you can format your USB flash drive with this by right-clicking on listed storage devices in their window and then choosing Format Partition.

 FAQs